 Almost any meteorological sensor can be measured by our dataloggers, allowing stations to be customized for each site.
 Typical sensors used on our stations include, but are not limited to: wind speed, wind direction, solar radiation, delta temperature (SRDT), air temperature, water temperature, soil temperature, relative humidity, precipitation, and barometric pressure.
 In some locations, hydrological sensors provide additional measurements, such as water quality of a nearby stream.

-A wide range of gas analysers can be used with our systems.
-Many gas analysers output a user selectable 1, 5, or 10 Vdc signal proportional to the concentration of the gas being measured.
+A wide range of gas analyzers can be used with our systems.
+Many gas analyzers output a user selectable 1, 5, or 10 Vdc signal proportional to the concentration of the gas being measured.
 The datalogger measures the voltage directly and then scales the voltage into the appropriate concentrations, in ppm or ppb.
 Control ports on the datalogger are programmed to open and close solenoids to complete the daily self-calibration.
-Commercially available gas analyzers measure concentrations of SO2, H2S, O3, NOX, NO, NO2, CO, CO2, CH4, and THC (total hydrocarbon).
+Commerically available gas analyzers measure concentrations of SO2, H2S, O3, NOX, NO, NO2, CO, CO2, CH4, and THC (total hydrocarbon).

 The beta-gage type of particle sampler (PM10 or PM2.5) typically has a voltage output that our dataloggers can measure directly.
 Our dataloggers can also measure most flow sensors and opacity meters.
 On-board processing instructions use concentration and flow data to compute stack emissions.

-Sensors we offer include the CS800 and 05305 for wind speed and wind direction, the CS300 or CMP3 for solar radiation, and the 43347 for air temperature.
+Sensors we offer include the 05305 for wind speed and wind direction, the LI200X or CMP3 for solar radiation, and the 43347 for air temperature.

 We offer multiple communication options for data retrieval which can be mixed within the same network.
-Telecommunication options include short-haul, telephone (landline, voice-synthesised, mobile), radio frequency, multidrop, and satellite.
-On-site direct connection options include storage module, and laptop computer.
+Telecommunication options include short-haul, telephone (landline, voice-synthesized, cellular), radio frequency, multidrop, and satellite.
+On-site options include storage module, and laptop computer.

 Our PC-based support software simplifies the entire monitoring process, from programming to data retrieval to data display and analysis.
 Our software automatically manages data retrieval from networks or single stations.
 Robust error-checking ensures data integrity.
 We can even help you post your data to the Internet.

-Our UT930 Instrumentation Tower (10m) meets PSD requirements.
+Our UT30 Instrumentation Tower (30 foot) meets PSD requirements.